The Quantum-Classical Boundary for Precision Interferometric Measurements

-\pcomment{Applying the parameterization $\gamma=\eta^k$, used to find Eq.~(\ref{fisherform2}), the FI per incident photon of the classical- and quantum-MP strategies can be compared as a function of $\gamma$ as shown in Fig.~\ref{plots}c).
+Applying the parameterization $\gamma=\eta^k$ used to find Eq.~(\ref{fisherform2}), the FI per incident photon of the classical- and quantum-MP strategies can be compared as a function of $\gamma$ as shown in Fig.~\ref{plots}c).
 A comparison of the RMSEs associated with the classical- and quantum-MP strategies corresponds to the square root of lines in Fig.~\ref{plots}c).
-This plot shows that, whilst classical-MP strategies require $\gamma = \eta^{k_{\text{opt}}}\simeq 20.32\%$ to perform optimally, the classical MP curve remains relatively flat near $k_{\text{opt}}$ hence $k$ only needs to be set such that $\gamma$ is near $20.32\pm10\%$.}
+This plot shows that, whilst classical-MP strategies require $\gamma = \eta^{k_{\text{opt}}}\simeq 20.32\%$ to perform optimally, the classical MP curve remains relatively flat near $k_{\text{opt}}$ hence $k$ only needs to be set such that $\gamma$ is near $20.32\pm10\%$.

-\emph{Gaussian-state strategy:} For SP-TM phase estimation, with balanced loss in each of the two modes, the problem of maximizing precision whilst passing a given mean number of photons through the sample is equivalent to maximizing precision for a fixed mean number of photons in the input state.
-This is a task which as been investigated thoroughly \cite{dorner2009, demkowicz2009, kacprowicz2010, thomas2011, cable2010} and it has been shown that for TM lossy phase estimation, the Gaussian state suggested in \cite{caves1981} coupled with intensity measurements saturates the ultimate limit on precision given in Eq.~(\ref{twomodebound}) \cite{caves1981,demkowicz2013}.
-This state is implemented in GEO600 an interferometer for gravitational wave detection \cite{ligo2011,grote2013,aasi2013}.
-However, new analysis is needed to determine optimal strategies for both SM phase estimation and TM phase estimation with unbalanced loss: considering the resource to be the number of lost photons demands distinctly different solutions to those found by minimizing the total number of photons in an optical state (including any required reference beam).
-In light of this important distinction,} we evaluate the potential for practical gains using non-classical states for SM phase estimation with SM Gaussian input states and homodyne detection.
+\emph{Gaussian-state strategy:} For SP-TM phase estimation with balanced loss in each of the two modes, the problem of maximizing precision whilst passing a given mean number of photons through a sample, is equivalent to maximizing precision for a fixed mean number of photons in the input state.
+This is a task which as been investigated thoroughly \cite{dorner2009, demkowicz2009, kacprowicz2010, thomas2011, cable2010}.
+It has been shown for TM lossy phase estimation that the Gaussian state suggested in \cite{caves1981}, coupled with intensity measurements, saturates the ultimate limit on precision given in Eq.~(\ref{twomodebound}) \cite{caves1981,demkowicz2013}.
+This choice of probe state is implemented in GEO600, which is an interferometer for gravitational-wave detection \cite{ligo2011,grote2013,aasi2013}.
+However, new analysis is needed to determine optimal strategies for both SM phase estimation and TM phase estimation with unbalanced loss: taking the resource to be the number of lost photons due to the sample rather than the total number of photons in an optical state (including any required reference beam) leads to different solutions.
+In light of this, we now evaluate the potential for practical gains using non-classical states for SM phase estimation with SM Gaussian input states and homodyne detection.
 Our theoretical comparison is especially important as these techniques are relatively simple to implement experimentally.